 10. Drayton Manor Theme Park, Staffordshire

-The Midlands theme park is celebrating its 70th birthday in 2020 and is home to more than 100 rides and attractions spread across 280 acres of parkland.
-Younger children can enjoy Thomas Land - a whole zone dedicated to Thomas the Tank Engine while older visitors can test their nerve on the likes of the Shockwave roller-coaster.
+The Midlands theme park celebrated its 70th birthday in 2020 and is home to more than 100 rides and attractions spread across 280 acres of parkland.
+Younger children can enjoy Thomas Land - a whole zone dedicated to Thomas the Tank Engine while older visitors can test their nerve on the likes of the Shockwave roller-coaster. #

 While we appreciate that days out aren’t possible during the national lockdown, we hope that these ideas give you inspiration for when you are able to get out and about again in the future.